SQLMesh macros

 value when called in a model query:

-The same approach works for user-defined macro variables, where the key "execution_epoch"
+The same approach works for user-defined local macro variables, where the key "execution_epoch"

 would be replaced with the name of the user-defined variable to be accessed.